dpeldo/Heralding-Frontend/README.md

 **5.** This application uses MySQL 8.0.21 as a backend to store Heralding logs.
 We'll need to install MySQL, add a user called 'honeypot', create the database called 'heralding', and then give file permissions to the new user.
 An easy tutorial to follow for installing is here: https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04

   **Note: Please remember to change the MySQL port if Heralding is configured to monitor for MySQL logins on port 3307.
-          In the following example, MySQL is configured to use port 3307.**
+          In the following example, MySQL is configured to use port 3307 because I'm monitoring 3306 with heralding already.**

    /etc/mysql/mysql.conf.d/mysqld.cnf:
 >      [mysqld]